yugr/python-hate/README.md

 This seems to be intentional decision as tuple unpacking does work in Python 2.

-## Inconsist syntax of set literals
+## Inconsistent syntax of set literals

-Sets can be initialized via syntax sugar:
+Sets can be initialized via syntactic sugar:
 ```
 >>> x = {1, 2, 3}
 >>> type(x)